scotty-format: A Response Format Helper for the Scotty Web Framework

 raw $ encodeUtf8 "1. e4"

-This function will define a Scotty app with one action only (GET /hello
+This function defines a Scotty app with one action (GET /hello

 curl http://localhost:8080/hello

-header value, the first content defined will be used by default.
+header value, the first defined content type will be used by default.

 curl -H 'Accept: text/plain' http://localhost:8080/hello